Get Guaranteed returns up to 7.4%*

 • Q. What are the current FD interest rates in 2026?

-• Q. Which bank gives the highest FD interest rate in India?
+• Q. Which bank offers the highest FD interest rate in India?

 • Q. What is the FD rate today?

-• Q. Can I withdraw my FD before maturity?
+• Q. Is it allowed to withdraw my FD before maturity?

 Explore More Under Fixed Deposit Interest Rates